Do you have a flat tire?

 Our emergency tire service is just a call away!

 Contact Our Emergency Tire Service Team

-It is quite common to get a flat tire.
-They can happen while you’re driving or after you’ve parked your car and discovered a flat tire.
-When your tire is cut, has a leak around the rim, is punctured, or has a malfunctioning valve, you’ll get a flat tire.
+It is standard to get a flat tire.
+They can happen while driving or after you’ve parked your car and discovered a flat tire.
+You’ll get a flat tire when your tire is cut, leaks around the rim are punctured, or has a malfunctioning valve.

-If you have a flat tire while driving, come to a stop at a safe location with enough space to change or repair your flat tire.
-If you discover a flat tire on your vehicle while it is parked, make sure to repair the flat tire before driving away.
+If you have a flat tire while driving, stop at a safe location with enough space to change or repair your flat tire.
+If you discover a flat tire on your vehicle while parked, fix it before driving away.

-Avoid the agony of waiting hours for your tire to be fixed or changed.
+Avoid waiting hours for your tire to be fixed or changed.
 If you’re looking for a quick and trusted emergency tire service, call us at (651) 917-0192.
-Our towing service provides effective and quick roadside assistance.
+Our towing service provides effective and immediate roadside assistance.